surfmikko/sbpass/README.rst

 ==================================

 These tools were created to recover password for OSX sparsebundle image, that I just forgot.
-Implementation is not really fast or effective 6 pass/seconds with Intel Core i5 1.8GHz / SSD disk.
+Implementation is rather naive and slow, about 6 pass/seconds with Intel Core i5 1.8GHz / SSD disk.
 Mostly this will be effective only when there is good clue about the password, that is your own passwords.